felixsoum/UnrealBanana/README.md

     1. Adjust the banana scale

 ## Work with the gameplay framework
-1. Find the game mode and set it if it is unassigned
+1. Find the GameMode and set it if it is unassigned
 1. Create a BP_Banana_HUD and set it
 1. Print a text with the HUD using Blueprint